 Time to get training!

-Keep an eye out for e-mails from us throughout October including tips and insight from Steve who represented Britain in the marathon at the Barcelona and Atlanta Olympic Games.
+Keep an eye out for e-mails from us throughout October and November including tips and insight from Steve who represented Britain in the marathon at the Barcelona and Atlanta Olympic Games.

 Submit your evidence

-You can run the race anytime throughout October, but must submit evidence you have covered the 5K (3.1 mile) distance before the 31 October which can be done here.
+You can run the race anytime throughout October and November, but must submit evidence you have covered the 5K (3.1 mile) distance before the 30 November which can be done here.
 The system will allow submissions from 1 October onwards.

 Submitting your results is easy – just enter your registration ID (which can be found on this confirmation email), type in your finish time and upload a supporting piece of evidence.